our firm is here to help you.

 Additional Resources

-Why should I have Douglas, Leonard & Garvey, P.C. as my lawyers?
+Why Choose Douglas, Leonard & Garvey, P.C. for Your Legal Needs?

 Three reasons why: Experience, Experience, and Experience.
 We understand the unique challenges of these cases.
 Our lawyers have the trial experience necessary to ensure you receive the full compensation you are entitled to.
 Without an attorney that has trial experience, you are at a disadvantage and your case may settle too early and not for its full and fair value.
 Insurance companies and their lawyers know that Douglas, Leonard & Garvey, P.C. have the reputation and experience of bringing a case to trial if they do not offer full compensation for your injuries.